-We expect that our existing cash, cash equivalents and short- and long-term investments will enable us to fund our current operating plan and capital expenditure requirements into the middle of 2018.
-We expect to finish 2016 with greater than \$120 million in cash, cash equivalents, restricted cash and investments.
+With the approximately \$46.9 million of net proceeds from our sales of common stock during September and October 2016 pursuant to the at-the-market offering, we now expect that our existing cash, cash equivalents and short- and long-term investments will enable us to fund our current operating plan and capital expenditure requirements through the end of 2018.
+We expect to finish 2016 with greater than \$170.0 million in cash, cash equivalents, restricted cash and investments.
 Our future capital requirements will depend on many factors, including:

-- the progress and results of our current and planned clinical trials of selinexor; - the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our other drug candidates; - the costs, timing and outcome of regulatory review of our drug candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the success of any collaborations that we may enter into with third parties; - the extent to which we acquire or in-license other drugs and technologies; - the costs of future commercialization activities, including drug sales, marketing, manufacturing and distribution, for any of our drug candidates for which we receive marketing approval, to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time; - the amount of revenue, if any, received from commercial sales of our drug candidates, should any of our drug candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.
+- the progress and results of our current and planned clinical trials of selinexor; - the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our other drug candidates; - the costs, timing and outcome of regulatory review of our drug candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - · the success of any collaborations that we may enter into with third parties; - the extent to which we acquire or in-license other drugs and technologies; - the costs of future commercialization activities, including drug sales, marketing, manufacturing and distribution, for any of our drug candidates for which we receive marketing approval, to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of any collaborator that we may have at such time; - the amount of revenue, if any, received from commercial sales of our drug candidates, should any of our drug candidates receive marketing approval; and - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims.